mschauer/ZigZagBoomerang.jl/README.md

 *Multithreaded Zig-Zag*.
 We are currently developing a multi-threaded version of the local Zig-Zag.

+*Probabilistic program for PDMPs*.
+The current most notable limitation of PDMPs is the challenges on implementing the algorithm.
+We are currently working on a ready-to-use algorithm and a probablisitc interface with the aim of making PDMP methods more accecible for users.

 ## Contents

 The package provides efficient and modular implementations